 According to the Articles of Association, the Board of Directors is tasked with duties within its competence under the Companies Act.
 It has drawn up a written Charter defining its key duties and procedures.
 The following is a description of the essential contents of the Charter.

-The Board of Directors also manages other tasks within its competence under the Companies Act.
+The Board also manages other tasks within its competence under the Companies Act.
 It is responsible for the due organization of the supervision of the Company’s accounting and asset-liability management.
-The Board of Directors sees to it that the Company’s financial statements give a true and fair view of the Company’s affairs and that the consolidated financial statements are prepared under the International Financial Reporting Standards (IFRS) and the parent company’s financial statements under the acts and regulations in force in Finland (FAS).
-The Board of Directors’ meetings discuss the Company’s profit performance at monthly level.
-The Board of Directors discusses the Company’s audit with the auditor.
-The Board of Directors evaluates its performance and working methods on an annual basis.
+The Board sees to it that the Company’s financial statements give a true and fair view of the Company’s affairs and that the consolidated financial statements are prepared under the International Financial Reporting Standards (IFRS) and the parent company’s financial statements under the acts and regulations in force in Finland (FAS).
+The Board’s meetings discuss the Company’s profit performance at monthly level.
+The Board discusses the Company’s audit with the auditor.
+The Board also evaluates its performance and working methods on an annual basis.